clicalmani/tonka/docs/relationship.md

 ### Querying Related Models

-You can query related models using dynamic properties and methods provided by Tonka ORM.
+You can query related models using dynamic properties and methods provided by **Elegant ORM**.

 #### Example